*n.b scroll down the page to book for this event via Eventbrite*

 SESSION 4 – 15:15 – 16:30

 Please note: Rinpoche teaches in Tibetan with an English interpreter.
-A copy of the Eight Verses of Training the Mind will be available for everyone at the teaching.
+A copy of the Eight Verses of Training the Mind will be available to everyone at the teaching.

 About Ven.
 Dagri Rinpoche – An Extraordinary Lama